Crypto taxes in Italy 2026: rates, filing, legalization

 Community member

-"The best way is to go through the return correction procedure.
-The tax authority can only check the residency period, and you are not obliged to explain where your crypto came from before you became a resident.
-The whole amount is then considered cleaned."
+"The best way is to go through the corrective declaration procedure.
+The tax authority can only check the residency period, and you are not obliged to explain where your crypto came from before the start of residency.
+At the same time the entire amount is considered whitened."

 Basic penalty for non-declaration (without ravvedimento)